scalalandio/chimney/docs/source/partial-transformers/cats-integration.rst

 Chimney provides `Cats <https://typelevel.org/cats>`_ library integration module for partial transformers.
-To include it to your SBT project, add the following line to your ``build.sbt``:
+To include it to your sbt project, add the following line to your ``build.sbt``:

 .. parsed-literal::